mikependon/RepoDB.NET/pages/references/dbrepository.md

 }
 ```

-Below is the recommended way when exposing a method that returns the records related to a parent entity.
+Below is the recommended way when exposing a method that return the records related to a parent entity.

 ```csharp
 public IEnumerable<Order> GetCustomerOrders(int customerId,